Many people who strive to be the best and make it to the top are less happy than you are.

 Let’s move on to a study about baboons: Male beta baboons might have it better than their alpha counterparts.
 Why?
 Well, both alphas and betas have mating opportunities (although alphas have more) and access to food… but alpha male baboons are way more stressed than betas.
 In fact, their stress levels are as high as those of the lowest ranking males.

 Of course, this doesn’t directly tell us anything about people or entire countries.
-We probably should make life decisions based on the reproductive strategies of hippy-apes and yet, isn't this a fascinating insight.
+We probably should make life decisions (or even redefine our definition of success) based on the reproductive strategies of hippy-apes and yet, isn't this a fascinating insight.

 So, here’s a thought: the current US is an empire in decline but it’s still an empire (and will continue to be one until it will eventually be replaced).
 Germany isn’t an empire, it has never been one, and doesn’t aspire to be one.
 If Germany were a male baboon, it’d be a beta, alongside other countries with a strong economy.
 The US would be the unquestioned alpha of the pack.